 How Much Spousal Support Will be Ordered and for How Long?

 Whether you are the spouse seeking alimony or defending against an alimony request, how much support is a Charlottesville court likely to order, and for how long?
 The answer to each of these questions is, "it depends."
-Unlike child support, there is no statutory guideline that specifies amount or duration.
-Instead, a court in a divorce case has broad discretion to order spousal support in the amount, and for a period the court finds appropriate.
+Unlike child support, there is no statutory guideline that specifies the amount or duration.
+Instead, a court in a divorce case has broad discretion to order spousal support in the amount -- and for the duration -- the court finds appropriate.
 Because your Charlottesville alimony judge has such broad leeway determining the spousal support amount and duration, your alimony lawyer must provide the court with the evidence it needs to make an informed spousal support award.
 The best alimony attorneys will present your case in the most favorable light.